-Santa Fe Opera’s 2024 season will be the company’s 67th, with a characteristic variety of proven and unfamiliar works.
+Santa Fe Opera’s 2026 season will be the company’s 69th, with a characteristic variety of proven and unfamiliar works.
 The open-air Crosby opera house overlooks a spectacular view of the Southwest valley and offers an unforgettable experience.
 We are including all five operas because there is none that we would want to miss.
-The English & Spanish titles are displayed on a screen in front of your seat, similar to the optimum solution initiated by the MET.
+The English & Spanish titles are displayed on a screen in front of your seat, similar to the MET.
+ALL OF OUR TICKETS ARE CONFIRMED IN THE CENTER ORCHESTRA.

 sntf3.jpg

-Our private sightseeing excursions will take us off the beaten path to the unique Encaustic Art Institute on the Galisteo River Basin; and the Glenn Green Gallery/Tuscan Villa & Outdoor Sculpture Park in Tesuque.
+Our private sightseeing excursions will take us off the beaten path to the private studios of two exceptional artists, Roxanne Swentzell at the Santa Clara Pueblo and Judith Tuwaletstiwa in Galisteo.
 There will be ample free time to explore Santa Fe’s colorful Plaza and to visit the city’s major museums.

 Our accommodations for six nights will be at La Posada de Santa Fe, the capital’s most characteristic ‘old style’ property.
 The location is a few short blocks removed from the city’s bustling Plaza.
 Adjacent to the outdoor swimming pool is a convenient bar for poolside drinks, salads and sandwiches; and the fully equipped Spa offers massages, wraps and other treatments.
 Most importantly, La Posada preserves the authentic charm of old Santa Fe and an outdoor landscape.